 - Accessible: Encouraging access to traditional lands and traditional activities

 - Respectful: Building mutual respect, trust and understanding

-As a national and international leader in the management of heritage places in collaboration with Indigenous peoples of this country, Parks Canada believes that Indigenous people must have access to places where they can continue to practice traditional activities and transmit their knowledge to the younger generation and to Parks Canada team members.
+This approach is founded in the belief that Indigenous people must have access to places where they can continue to practice traditional activities and transmit their knowledge to the younger generation.
 The Agency is confident that stronger relationships will lead to better heritage place management and to healthier Indigenous communities.

-If you would like to receive a pdf copy of the document, please send an email to firstname.lastname@example.org.
+To receive a PDF copy of the document, email firstname.lastname@example.org.